 - Debbie took on some harsh new workouts to improve her conditioning.

-- On her run home, Debbie she stopped for some herbal tea and a scone.
+- On her run home, she stopped for some herbal tea and a scone.

-- She enjoyed her day off dieting, enjoying homemade brownies and some wine.
+- After dinner, she enjoyed some homemade brownies and wine.

 - Monday arrived with its usual troubles, including a frustrating conversation with a hostile customer.

 - She went home happy, however, thanks to some hilarious jokes from a coworker.

 - She limbered up with some horizontal stretches before going on her evening run.